schamane/telestrekoza-html5/README.md

 * Skeleton CSS document ready for you to customize.
 * Clean, self-documenting code.
 (In PHP, no less!)
 * Universal device and browser support.
-* Supports Wordpress' Widget system.
-* Hooked into WordPress' administration system.
 * ARIA roles included for accessibility.
+* WordPress widgets
+* WordPress administration menus
-* Open Graph protocol included for social network integration.
+* Open Graph
+* Gravatar

 ## What else is there?